HybridRbt/Awesome-Coding-Exercise-Sites/README.md

 # Awesome-Coding-Exercise-Sites
 ### A curated list of websites for online coding exercise

-This is a list that contains all sites for online coding excercise from [this post on CodeCondo].
+This is a list that contains all sites for online coding exercise from [this post on CodeCondo], and others that I found somewhere else.
 I haven't personally tried them all, but I will. :)

 * [topcoder] - You get real money for solving problems.
 Guess that's why most of them are really difficult.
 * [HackerEarth] - A platform for developers to be exposed and get jobs.